Photo: Nant Maesglase towards Dinas Mawddwy

 Donald Hoare's contract was terminated and the Commission never got round to appointing a field officer for the northern section.
 Who knows what ghastly compromises he or she might have been forced into in the Snowdonia National Park?

-The Recreational Organisations
+Full History - The Recreational Organisations

 The Ramblers (formerly The Ramblers' Association) has consistently supported the Cambrian Way concept.
 Its National Executive Committee approved the principle of a Cambrian Way following a meeting, which I attended in July 1972, but agreed that any guide on the subject should stress that it was a mountain route.
 It was proposed that the title should be "The Cambrian Mountain Way".
 In the late 80s support for the Cambrian Way was confirmed as the RA's preferred additional national trail in Wales.
 A Welsh coastal path was later added to its priority list.
 In 2006 the Welsh Council of the RA called for recognition of the Cambrian Way as at least recreational status.